 Click HERE for the complete Tianjin Juilliard School Security Policy

-Public Safety can be reached 24/7 by phone or email.
-Public Safety personnel will help people contact the nearest police and/or support services.
+Public Safety Office can be reached by email and 24/7 by phone.
+Public Safety personnel will provide necessary support and assistance.

 Municipal emergency numbers are: